-Crossbite therapy must be submitted with procedure code D8050 or D8060.
-Clients with special medical conditions may be considered for interceptive orthodontic services of the primary dentition if the services are medically necessary and submitted with procedure code D8050.
+[Revised] Crossbite therapy must be submitted with procedure code D8010 or D8020.
+Clients with special medical conditions may be considered for limited orthodontic services of the primary dentition if the services are medically necessary and submitted with procedure code D8010.